167th Airlift Wing

-The 167th Airlift Wing (167 AW) is a unit of the West Virginia Air National Guard, stationed at Shepherd Field Air National Guard Base, Martinsburg, West Virginia.
+The 167th Airlift Wing is a unit of the West Virginia Air National Guard, stationed at Shepherd Field Air National Guard Base, Martinsburg, West Virginia.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-Overview
+Mission

 The 167th Airlift Wing of the West Virginia Air National Guard is an airlift unit that flies the C-17 Globemaster III aircraft.
-The wing began at the end of World War II when its 167th Fighter Squadron flew the P-51 Mustang and F-86 Sabre fighters.
-The unit has deployed to the four corners of the Earth in support of the Global War on Terrorism and continues to support this effort.
+The unit has deployed to the four corners of the Earth in support of the global war on terrorism and continues to support this effort.
 The 167th's focus today, and in the future, is summed up in the unit's motto: "Mountaineer Pride Worldwide."

 The unit has been active in numerous exercises such as Sentry Storm, Volant Oak, Rodeos, and various overseas deployments; for example, 1981, and again in 1988, all aircraft deployed to Europe a first for any unit.

 Units

 The 167th Airlift Wing is composed of the following units: